gus5298/gus5298.github.io/_pages/about.md

 News
 ======
-* Our work **Route Choice Prediction Through User Behavior Analysis: Towards Robustness Assessment Under External Perturbations** is accepted by IEEE Workshop on Security and Resiliency of Critical Infrastructure and Space Technologies (IEEE SR-CIST 2025), co-located with IEEE TPS.
+* Our paper **Route Choice Prediction Through User Behavior Analysis: Towards Robustness Assessment Under External Perturbations** is accepted by IEEE Workshop on Security and Resiliency of Critical Infrastructure and Space Technologies (IEEE SR-CIST 2025), co-located with IEEE TPS.
 We present a preliminary study of route choice prediction and its robustness to small, realistic perturbations, with emphasis on attack surfaces that matter for transport and energy infrastructure.
 This is a collaboration with Mercedes-Benz Tech Innovation GmbH.
 (Oct.
 2025) 🆕

 * Our work **Towards Intelligent Assurance for Autonomous AI Pentesters: Concurrent Compliance Auditing and Self-Augmentation via Execution Trace Analysis** is accepted by ACM CCS 2025 Poster session.
 We propose embedding governance directly in the pentesting loop to preempt unsafe actions and support continuous self-improvement, laying the groundwork for fully autonomous yet accountable security assessments.
 (Aug.
 2025)